AgentLayer (AGENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AgentLayer Historical Price

-According to the latest data gathered on AgentLayer live price page, the current price of AgentLayer is 0.00359979USD.
-The circulating supply of AgentLayer(AGENT) is 467.99M AGENT , giving it a market capitalization of $1.69M.
+According to the latest data gathered on AgentLayer live price page, the current price of AgentLayer is 0.00274593USD.
+The circulating supply of AgentLayer(AGENT) is 470.68M AGENT , giving it a market capitalization of $1.29M.

 The AgentLayer Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.